-Year Loss Cur nulative loss
+Year Loss Cumulative loss

-2015 50 000 50 (000
+2015 50 000 50 000

-2016 -41 000 9 00 00
+2016 -41 000 9 000

-2017 50 000 59 (000
+2017 50 000 59 000

 2018

 2019

-The bank should report this event a ≥ EUR 10 000 and < EUR 20 000 as follows, in a 2015 ccordance e with the CC 2017 DREP instru 2018 ctions: 2019
+The bank should report this event as follows, in accordance with the COREP instructions:

+2015 2016 2017 2018 2019

-≥ EUR 10 000 and < EUR 20 000 2015 2017
+≥ EUR 10 000 and < EUR 20 000 - - -

-≥ EUR 10 000 and < EUR 20 000 ≥ EUR 20 000 and < EUR 100 000 2015 2017
+≥ EUR 20 000 and < EUR 100 000 50 000 50 000

+≥ EUR 100 000 and < EUR 1 000 000

+≥ EUR 100 000 and < EUR 1 000 000

+In addition, for all three examples banks should add the initial loss and the additional positive and negative loss adjustments to the 'Total amount of gross losses' corresponding to conduct risk or other operational risk as relevant, in the year when the initial loss and the loss adjustments take place.

-407. In the case of a rapidly recovered loss event, only the part of the loss that is not fully recovered (i.e. the loss net of the partial rapid recovery) should be considered and reported as gross loss.
+408. In the case of a rapidly recovered loss event, only the part of the loss that is not fully recovered (i.e. the loss net of the partial rapid recovery) should be considered and reported as gross loss.

-- 408. In the case of a common operational risk event or multiple events linked to an initial operational risk event generating several events or losses, the related losses should be grouped and entered into the template as a single loss.
-The bank should report one event, if there is a common operational risk event, and/or the number of the several events linked to the root event, if there are multiple events. - 409.
-In accordance with Article 322(3)(b) of the CRR, operational risk losses that are related to market risk shall be included in the operational risk templates, while operational risk losses that are related to credit risk shall be excluded. - 410.
-When reporting the gross losses, banks will include the following items, in accordance with letters (a), (b), (c) and (f) of Article 28 of the RTS on AMA for operational risk34: - Direct charges, including impairments and settlement charges, to the P&L and writedowns due to the operational risk event; - Costs incurred as a consequence of the operational risk event, including external expenses with a direct link to the operational risk event (such as legal expenses and fees paid to advisors, attorneys or suppliers) and costs of repair or replacement to restore the position prevailing before the operational risk event; - Provisions or reserves accounted for in the P&L statement against probable operational risk losses; - Timing losses.35 - 411.
-When determining the scope of the gross losses to be reported, banks should also consider the provisions included in Articles 29(3), 29(4) and 29(6) of the RTS on AMA for operational risk. - 412.
-Banks are also requested to provide, in the CSV_OR_GEN template, data on the number of loss events, on total loss recovery and on the relevant indicator. - 413.
-The quality assurance by supervisors of banks' projections is of special relevance in the case of conduct risk, given the high variability of the potential outcomes of the issues when settled, especially the material ones.
-Banks should support their projections for material conduct risk events with all available evidence, both quantitative and qualitative.
-Banks may also be asked by their competent authorities to provide evidence regarding issues that are widespread in the industry and have resulted in losses for other institutions, which could be of relevance for them based on their business activities.
-When quality assuring banks' projections, competent authorities will take into account not only their supervisory knowledge of the particular bank, but also a comparison to the sector and the impact of similar issues in the bank's peer group.
+- 409. In the case of a common operational risk event or multiple events linked to an initial operational risk event generating several events or losses, the related losses should be grouped and entered into the template as a single loss.
+The bank should report one event, if there is a common operational risk event, and/or the number of the several events linked to the root event, if there are multiple events. - 410.
+In accordance with Article 322(3)(b) of the CRR, operational risk losses that are related to market risk shall be included in the operational risk templates, while operational risk losses that are related to credit risk shall be excluded. - 411.
+When reporting the gross losses, banks will include the following items, in accordance with letters (a), (b), (c) and (f) of Article 22(1) of the Commission Delegated Regulation (EU) 2018/95945: - Direct charges, including impairments and settlement charges, to the P&L and write-downs due to the operational risk event; - Costs incurred as a consequence of the operational risk event, including external expenses with a direct link to the operational risk event (such as legal expenses and fees paid to advisors, attorneys or suppliers) and costs of repair or replacement to restore the position prevailing before the operational risk event; - Provisions or reserves accounted for in the P&L statement against probable operational risk losses; - Timing losses.46 - 412.
+When determining the scope of the gross losses to be reported, banks should also consider the provisions included in Articles 23(1) of the Commission Delegated Regulation (EU) 2018/959. - 413.
+Banks are also requested to provide, in the CSV_OR_GEN template, data on the number of loss events, on total loss recovery and on the relevant indicator.